Determined BSS based on time-frequency masking and its application to harmonic vector analysis: General Time-Frequency Masking as a Heuristic Substitute of the Proximity Operator

 Here, relation between Algorithm~\ref{alg:PDS-BSS-masking} and the model-based IVA \cite{modelBasedIVA} is discussed.
 The model-based IVA is an extension of IVA that utilizes a single-channel enhancement method to define an implicit source model.
 By considering the time-frequency-variant Gaussian distribution as the source model, with variance $v_n[t,f]$, the penalty function corresponding to the model-based IVA can be written as a weighted $\ell_2$ norm,

 which penalizes a time-frequency bin with small $v_n[t,f]$ more than that with large $v_n[t,f]$.
-This variance is chosen as $v_n[t,f] = |\hat{x}_n[t,f]|^2$, where $\hat{x}_n[t,f]$ is the observed signal processed by a single-channel source enhancement method (e.g., spectral subtraction in the case of \cite{modelBasedIVA}).
+This variance is chosen as $v_n[t,f] = |\hat{x}_n[t,f]|^2$, where $\hat{x}_n[t,f]$ is a (roughly) separated signal estimated by some single-channel source enhancement method (e.g., spectral subtraction applied to a mixture signal observed by one of the channels \cite{modelBasedIVA}).

 As its proximity operator is the shrinkage operator \cite{Patrikh2014},

 the model-based IVA can also be handled by Algorithm~\ref{alg:PDS-BSS-masking} via the mask, $(\mathcal{M}(\mathbf{z}))_n[t,f] = v_n[t,f]/(v_n[t,f]+\lambda)$, which is independent of the inputted variable $\mathbf{z}$ (i.e., constant for every iteration).
 Although the two methods are related in terms of using a general time-frequency masking method for estimating the demixing matrix, the model-based IVA utilizes the mask only once, before starting iteration, to calculate the weight, $v_n[t,f] = |(\mathcal{M}(\mathbf{x}))_n[t,f]\,x_n[t,f]|^2$.
 In contrast, the proposed algorithm uses the mask within the iteration by updating it based on the inputted variable at that time.
 Therefore, the model-based IVA can be regarded as a special case of the proposed masking-based BSS framework.